Adityalad-25/Uphaar-Admin/README.md

 - **Uphaar Admin:**
   - Efficiently manage .
-  - Add , Update and Delete data for Firestations , Hospital and Policstations.
+  - Add , Update and Delete data for Firestations , Hospital and Policestations.
   - Perform a spectrum of Administrative actions.

 - **Uphaaar App:**